Homemade Peanut Butter Cups are even better than Reese’s! Creamy peanut butter filling with a rich chocolate coating.

 Instructions

-• Line a mini muffin tin (24 cavities) with paper liners.
+- Line a mini muffin pan (24 cavities) with paper liners.
 Set aside.

-• In a small pot, combine peanut butter, butter, brown sugar, and a pinch of salt.
-Cook over medium heat, stirring constantly until melted and the mixture starts to bubble gently.
-Remove from heat and stir in the vanilla extract.
-Gradually add the powdered sugar, stirring vigorously until fully incorporated and smooth.
+- In a small pot, combine peanut butter, butter, brown sugar, and a pinch of salt.
+Cook over medium heat, stirring constantly, until melted and the mixture starts to bubble gently.
+Remove from heat and stir in vanilla extract.
+Gradually add powdered sugar, stirring vigorously until fully incorporated and smooth.
 Press out clumps with a spatula until smooth.

-• Melt half of the chocolate wafers with half of the coconut oil in the microwave, heating in 30-second intervals and stirring between each interval until smooth.
+- Melt half the chocolate wafers with half the coconut oil in the microwave, heating in 30-second intervals and stirring between each interval until smooth.

 Video